srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

 - Completly reworked audio playback to remove any lag on playing sounds (#359)
-- Allow changes of options for already playing sounds
+- Allowed changes in volume and pan for already playing sounds
 - Added `SoundComponent`/`System` to add a constant sound to an entity
 - Added `Environment.enableAudio()` to add audio related entity systems.
 - Added support for multiline text rendering